Chat Commands

 Conditional workflows (polling-based):

-!schedule If I get an email about "urgent", @phone_agent call me
+!schedule Every 5 minutes, check if I got an email about "urgent"; if so, @phone_agent call me

-!schedule When Bitcoin drops below $40k, @crypto_agent notify me
+!schedule Every 10 minutes, check whether Bitcoin dropped below $40k; if so, @crypto_agent notify me

-Include @agent_name in your schedule to target specific agents.
+Include @agent_name or @team_name in your schedule to target specific responders.

-The scheduler validates that mentioned agents are available in the room before creating the task.
+The scheduler validates that mentioned agents and teams are available in the room before creating the task.

 Schedules use the timezone from config.yaml (defaults to UTC).